felioncactus/SPEX/README.md

 6. **Open the Main File and Press Run**
    Open the main Python file in VS Code and press the "Run" button to execute it.

+---
+### Technologies Used

+The following technologies were used to create this project:

+- **Python**: The core programming language powering the game.
+- **Pygame**: Used for creating the graphical user interface and handling game logic.
+- **Tkinter**: Integrated for managing additional UI components, such as input dialogs and tool windows.